lesiah/Android-Vulnerabilities-Overview/README.md

 Forensics analysis software and apps
 --------

-In most cases Trojans/Malware only sending 'stuff' to there C&C's if you're on wifi (to not getting easier detected by the bandwith consumpation itself), of course they often drain your battery, so some tools are to detect such cases and identifys them (like Hush) such tools can be used to reveal what exactly going on behind the scenes.
+In most cases Trojans/Malware only sending 'stuff' to there C&C's if you're on wifi (to not getting easier detected by the bandwidth consumptation itself), of course they often drain your battery, so some tools are to detect such cases and identifys them (like Hush) such tools can be used to reveal what exactly going on behind the scenes.

 * [Androl4b](https://github.com/sh4hin/Androl4b)
 * [Android Connections Forensics](https://github.com/CyberHatcoil/ACF)